 Karl Ahrens has spent the last 7+ years applying 21st century technology to re-invent the ocarina, an ancient instrument that has been around since the earliest of times.

 Karl's story will fascinate you if you are interested in ocarinas, music, entrepreneurship or just a good story.
 It's a story which I love to tell, and which gives me an excuse to create a web site :-) For the record, my name is Cliff, and I am a close personal friend of Karl.
-I am a computer programmer, and I spend my days building websites (like NationalGeographic.com) in Python/Django.
+I am a professional Java programmer for one of the big Insurance companies in the insurance capital of the world, Hartford Connecticut.

 This web site is based primarily on an edited transcription of an interview with Karl which was conducted on October 8, 2004.